stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 add(2, 3); // 5
 ```

-When a function has multiple parameters, you must put the parentheses.
+When a function has multiple parameters, you **must put the parentheses**.
 You can remove them only when you have one parameter.

 ## Object literal

 Arrow functions can also return object literals.
-You need to wrap them inside the parentheses to prevent them from being treated as block code.
+The syntax is a bit different from what we have seen so far.
+You return an object by wrapping it inside parentheses.

 Regular function: